owenparsons/owenparsons.github.io/_pages/comms.md

 I also spent 3 months working at the [Government Office for Science.](https://www.gov.uk/government/organisations/government-office-for-science) The main focus of my work during this secondment was on [the Future of the Sea publication.](https://www.gov.uk/government/publications/future-of-the-sea--2)

-If you're a PhD student would be interested in applying for the RCUK scheme, [you can find more information here](https://www.ukri.org/skills/policy-internships-scheme/) or feel free to reach out to me if you have any questions.
+If you're a PhD student and would be interested in applying for the RCUK scheme, [you can find more information here](https://www.ukri.org/skills/policy-internships-scheme/) or feel free to reach out to me if you have any questions.